Sacramento Ovarian Cancer Lawyer

 - Abnormal vaginal bleeding – or any discharge containing blood.
 This is rarely normal and must be carefully examined so that your specialist can rule out all forms of cancer;

 - A bloated belly.
-Although menstruating women and those anywhere near menopause may think of bloating as a fairly normal problem – this may not be a wise assumption, especially when other symptoms noted in this list are present;
+Although menstruating women and those anywhere near menopause may think of bloating as a reasonably normal problem – this may not be a wise assumption, especially when other symptoms noted in this list are present;

-- Frequent bathroom breaks when you haven’t greatly increased your fluid intake.
+- Frequent bathroom breaks when you haven’t significantly increased your fluid intake.
 After you rule out a possible pregnancy, make sure your doctor clearly determines why you can no longer hold urine very long in your bladder;

 - Unexplained weight loss, losing your appetite – or even feeling “full” most of the time when not eating regularly.
 Although most women often welcome the chance to drop a few pounds, it isn’t always normal to experience these changes – unless your doctor or dietician is helping you to lose some weight.
 Make sure your doctor determines why you’re experiencing these changes – and remain fully open to keeping a daily food diary.

 Since obtaining a Pap Smear only reveals whether a woman may have cervical cancer, other tests are sometimes run when reviewing potential symptoms of this disease.
 Obviously, a physical or pelvic exam alone cannot conclusively determine whether a woman has cancer.
-Instead, doctors may sometimes screen women for ovarian cancer by running a transvaginal ultrasound (TVUS) and the CA-125 blood test.
+Doctors may sometimes screen women for ovarian cancer by running a transvaginal ultrasound (TVUS) and the CA-125 blood test.

 - The transvaginal ultrasound (TVUS).
 In some cases, signs of ovarian cancer can appear during the performance of this test.
 The person handling it places an ultrasound wand into a woman’s vagina – and then moves it around to view the uterus, ovaries, and fallopian tubes.
 Although the wand can help show whether any suspicious mass is present, it obviously cannot indicate if any mass found is cancerous.
 (Fortunately, most masses found this way are not cancerous);